tgraham-antenna/markupuk-2021-paper/fork.md

 ## Privacy

 - The GitHub repository is public by default.
 You can make it private afterwards.
-- The "Dashboard" page and the generated PDF will be available at a randomly-generated URL that can only be accessed by anyone who knows it.
+- The "Dashboard" page and the generated PDF will be available at a randomly-generated URL that can only be accessed by people who know it.
 You can change this URL to make it even harder to guess.

 ## Getting started